 In addition to a career as a journalist, newspaper editor, publisher and media executive, Robb Grindstaff has written fiction most of his life.
 The newspaper biz has taken him from Phoenix, Arizona, to small towns in North Carolina, Texas, and Wisconsin, from seven years in Washington, D.C., to five years in Asia.
 Born and raised a small-town kid, he’s as comfortable in Tokyo or Tuna, Texas.

 The variety of places he’s lived serve as settings for the characters who invade his head.

-He has three novels published – Slade (2022), Hannah’s Voice (2012), and Carry Me Away (2013) – and his fourth, Turning Trixie, is planned for release in the fall of 2022.
+He has three novels published – Slade (2022), Turning Trixie (2022), Hannah’s Voice (2012), and Carry Me Away (2013).
 His novels are best classified as contemporary southern lit.
 Evolved Publishing has also released June Bug Gothic: Tales from the South, a collection of eighteen of Robb's short stories, including the award-winning horror "Desert Rain."

 Robb currently resides the beautiful Lake of the Ozarks region of Missouri, where he writes, edits, and coaches writers full-time.